Sagarsgsg/Sagar-daily-task-linux/README.md

 	locate -c *.txt --> it will print count of .txt file in the directory.

 	locate sam.txt --> give the file path/location

   		/home/ubuntu/sam.txt

 	locate will store the name in local db i.e locate db.
-When we execute locate command it will search in locate db (it wont search n actual file) perfomance wise locate wil be faster.
+When we execute locate command it will search in locate db (it wont search n actual file).perfomance wise locate wil be faster.

 ==>Find
     	find command will search in actual file linux system. it provide advanced searching techniques. it support search by file, folder, name, creation date, modified date, owner and permission.

 	:sudo find /home - name sam.txt

    		/home/ubuntu/sam.txt

 	:sudo find /home -type f -empty -->to find empty file in the home dir.

 	::sudo find /home -type d -empty --> to find empty directories in the home dir.perfomance wise find wil be slower.

 	---->man command to get documentation of any command we use man.

  		ex:ping

 ===============================================================================================================================
 #################